inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **MISSING:** There has been no airway plan completed during this admission.

 **COMPLETED:** An ICU Airway plan has been completed during this admission.
+If the patient has an artificial airway, the airway plan has been reviewed and completed within the last 14 days.

 **FOR REVIEW:** An ICU Airway plan has been completed during this admission but over 14 days ago.
 Because this patient does not have a natural airway and a DAS generic airway plan it is reccomended that the plan is reviewed in order to ensure that it is still appropriate.

+## All patients: Airway (Type / Turning Plan / DART Call)